department-of-veterans-affairs/vagov-content/pages/pension/index.md

       external: false
     - url: "/change-address/"
       label: Change Your Address on File With VA
       description: Find out how to change your address and other contact information in your VA.gov profile.
-This will automatically update your information across several VA benefits and services.
+This will update your information across several VA benefits and services.
       external: false
     - url: "/change-direct-deposit-and-contact-information/"
       label: Change Your VA Direct Deposit and Contact Information